What is Debt Consolidation?

 Consolidation loans offer a quick fix solution and temporary relief by replacing multiple debts with one new loan.
 While they can feel as though they reset your finances and give you a fresh start, loans have some disadvantages that are difficult to overlook.

 Because this type of debt consolidation requires a loan, it may only be an option for those that can qualify for borrowing.
 There’s no guarantee of approval or that if approved, the amount will be large enough to cover all outstanding balances the client possesses.
 If you can secure a loan, you may be looking at a high-interest rate and longer repayment term.
 This solution ends up taking longer than other options.
-Lastly, pursuing a loan may resolve your current financial problem, but does little to prevent the reoccurrence of debt.
+Lastly, pursuing a loan may resolve your current financial problem, but does little to prevent the recurrence of debt.

 In comparison, consolidating debt through a credit counseling agency’s DMP comes with far less strict qualifications.
 Anyone whose situation does not qualify them for bankruptcy alone or who can realistically afford a monthly payment can take advantage of a DMP.
 This repayment method will include lowered interest rates than those a client would have on their own and all debt would be paid within a five year period.
 One of the more underrated benefits of pursuing consolidation through a credit counseling agency is having access to financial education.
 Clients can gain insight into budgeting, saving, and improving their credit score and report.